VegetableCattle/youxinyu/content/en/post/Assignment1/index.md

 ---
-title: Data Mining Assignment 01
+title: Polynomial regression & overfitting
-subtitle: The goal of this assignment is to learn about the concept of overfitting using the Polynomial regression.[Git](https://github.com/VegetableCattle/youxinyu/blob/master/content/en/post/Assignment1/li_01.ipynb)
+subtitle: The content of this blog is to learn about the concept of overfitting using the Polynomial regression.[Git](https://github.com/VegetableCattle/youxinyu/blob/master/content/en/post/Assignment1/li_01.ipynb)
 summary: The goal of this assignment is to learn about the concept of overfitting using the Polynomial regression.
 date: "2020-03-16T00:00:00Z"
 comments: false